Skip to content

 Return Analysis – quantile performance tracking

-The Factor Index simply checks at regular intervals which stocks are currently achieving the worst CapEx values.
+The Factor Index simply checks which stocks are currently achieving the worst CapEx values at regular intervals.
 The factor investing application makes adjustments to the portfolio accordingly.
 For example, we may compose our portfolio of 5 stocks and adjust the composition once a quarter.

 Development of Smart beta strategy